 Her work revealed that by making the recommended replacements, we could cut our energy consumption in Russ Hall from 165,560 kWh to 60,780 kWh, saving us 129,708 lbs./64.9 tons of CO2 annually, and that the project cost would break even in just under 3.5 years.

-These recommendations were forwarded to Facilities leadership and we hope to see this project come to life in the near future!
+These recommendations were forwarded to Facilities leadership and came to fruition in 2023 yielding more savings than originally predicted.

 ArcGIS StoryMap of Green Initiatives & Infrastructure: